cybercongress/cybercongress/site/content/post/game-of-links.md

 ## Faucets

 During the Game of Links will available consistently the Test of Thrones and test\~Auction apps as faucets.
 It will help us to test the contracts before mainnet launch and make easy for participants without tokens or with a small number of tokens join the Game.
 We've allocated 1 TEUL and 1 TGOL for Cosmos and Ethereum communities respectively for the Test of Thrones and 6 TGOL for test\~Auction.
-The Test of Thrones, in fact, the zero round of test\~Auction.
+The Test of Thrones, technically, the zero round of test\~Auction.
 It would last for 18 days (until 7 Jan 2020).
-At that time cosmonauts and ethereums can donate their native tokens, after that the EULs and GOLs will be distributed.
+At that time cosmonauts and etherians can donate their native tokens, after that the EULs and GOLs will be distributed.
 Then retains the possibility to donate only in ETHs and claim GOLs daily for 60 days.

 ## Takeoff donations and disciplines incentives

 The takeoff donations has 3 key goals:

 - bootstrapping the genesis validator set
 - definition of allocation for cyber\~Congress participants
 - definition of allocation to the Game of Links participants